Pingplotter is a powerful monitoring and diagnostic tool for your network.

 SmokePing is a tool that keeps track of network latency.

-- Its interactive graph explorer gives you a visual representation of your network.
+- Interactive graph explorer gives visual representation of networks

-- Has a master slave system that makes it ideal for a distributed system.
+- Master-slave system that makes it ideal for a distributed system

-- Offers live latency charts to give you a real-time view of your network performance.
+- Live latency charts shows real-time view of network performance

-- You can run it in debug mode at any time to identify any problems associated with it.
+- Run it in debug mode at any time to identify any problems associated with it

 - Provides support for your own mail server